Protecting power: World War II

 The United States remained a popular choice at the start of World War II, accepting 75 mandates on behalf of Allied countries between 1939 and 1941.
 However, the United States was no longer seen as a disinterested neutral, and none of the Axis countries asked the United States to be its protecting power.
 The greater scope of the war also disqualified two of the most popular protecting powers of the First World War: Francoist Spain remained neutral but was Axis-leaning, and the Netherlands were occupied by Germany.
 As a result, Switzerland and Sweden became the most popular choices for protecting power.
 Switzerland formally undertook 219 mandates for 35 states, and represented another eight states unofficially, while Sweden accepted 114 mandates for 28 states.
 When the US entered the war in late 1941, Switzerland took over its mandates.
 In terms of major roles Swiss diplomats had the mandate to protect Germany's interest in Britain, the United States, Yugoslavia, Turkey, and Dutch Indonesia.
 Switzerland protected British interests in Germany, France, Italy, Hungary, Romania and Japan.
 It protected Vichy France's interests in Britain, the United States, Italy, Egypt and Brazil.
 It protected Italy's interest in Egypt and Brazil.
 It protected the United States interest in Germany, France, Italy, Japan, China and Denmark.
-It protected Japan's interest in Britain the United States Egypt and Argentina.
+It protected Japan's interest in Britain, the United States, Egypt and Argentina.
 The diplomats arranged travel permissions, helping tens of thousands of people to return to their home countries after being trapped in an enemy nation.
 Swiss diplomats also supervised closed enemy embassies.
-Of special importance was the protection provided prisoners of war, especially the sick and wounded.
+Of special importance was the protection provided to prisoners of war, especially the sick and wounded.